bernardoamc/obsidian_bear/README.md

 # ObsidianBear

-Are you ready to migrate from Bear to Obsidian, let's go!
+Are you ready to migrate from Bear to Obsidian?
+Let's go!

+This tool will:

+1. Parse Bear tags, create folders for each tag name and move notes to the appropriate folders
+2. Adjust attachments from Bear to Obsidian format

+Tags with a forward slash will create subfolders, for example:

+`#programming/ruby` will create the `programming` folder and a `ruby` folder inside it.

+Spaces within tags will be converted to underscore, for example:

+`#programming ruby#` will create a folder named `programming_ruby`

 ## Prerequisites